-The application is available as a Microsoft Word document in PDF format at www.ucnj.org/cultural.
-You may request a writeable version at culturalinfo@ucnj.org.
-Remember to name and save this document on your computer.
-Only hard copies of the completed application may be submitted.
+The LAP application (PDF) is available at www.ucnj.org/cultural.
+Request the writeable MS Word version by emailing culturalinfo@ucnj.org.
+(Remember to save and name your completed application on your computer.)
+The FINAL application must be submitted as hard copies ONLY.

-To request clarification of the Guidelines or the Application, please call: Kathy Kakaletris, Local Arts Program Coordinator 908-558-2550 email: culturalinfo@ucnj.org
+To request clarification of the Guidelines or the Application, contact Martha Sturm, Local Arts Program Coordinator, at 908-558-2552 (Monday - Friday, 9:00 a.m. - 4:30 p.m.) or email: culturalinfo@ucnj.org.

-DRAFT REVIEW: New applicants must submit a draft of the narrative and budget pages for review before Thursday, June 2, 2016.
+DRAFT REVIEW: New applicants must submit a draft of the narrative and budget pages for review by Thursday, June 8, 2017.
+Draft may be submitted via email.